kennethreitz/simplemind/README.md

 ## Features

-With SimpleMind, tapping into AI is as easy as a friendly conversation.
+With Simplemind, tapping into AI is as easy as a friendly conversation.

 - **Easy-to-use AI tools**: SimpleMind provides simple interfaces to popular AI services.
 - **Human-centered design**: The library prioritizes readability and usability—no need to be an expert to start experimenting.